Down (gridiron football): Terminology

-The situation at a down can be described succinctly in a short phrase of the form 1st/2nd/3rd/4th & X. The first part describes which down of the set of four the offense is on, and the X is a number of yards between the current line of scrimmage and the line at which the offense would gain another set of downs.
-Thus, offenses will normally begin on 1st & 10.
-If they were to gain 5 yards on the play, the subsequent situation would be described as 2nd & 5.
+The situation at a down can be described succinctly in a short phrase of the form 1st/2nd/3rd/4th and X. The first part describes which down the offense is on, and the X is a number of yards between the current line of scrimmage and the line where the offense would gain another set of downs.
+Thus, offenses will normally begin on 1st and 10.
+If they gain 5 yards on the play, the subsequent situation would be described as 2nd and 5.

-If the distance to the target line is very small, the number of yards may be replaced by & inches (i.e. 3rd & inches).
-Colloquially, when the target line is far from the line of scrimmage, the term "& long" may be used (i.e. 3rd & long).
+If the distance to the target line is very small, the number of yards may be replaced by and inches (e.g. 3rd and inches).
+Colloquially, when the target line is far from the line of scrimmage, the term "and long" may be used (e.g. 3rd and long).

-When an offence has a first down within 10 yards of the goal line, the goal line becomes the line to gain as they cannot make another first down (barring a defensive penalty) without actually scoring.
-In these situations the number of yards is replaced with & goal, i.e. 1st & goal.
+When the offense has a first down within 10 yards of the goal line, the goal line becomes the line to gain as they cannot make another first down (barring a defensive penalty) without actually scoring.
+In these situations the number of yards is replaced with and goal, e.g. 1st and goal.

 Other downs-related terminology is as follows: